 High grade (3 and 4) tumours are likely to be more aggressive, growing rapidly and spreading into surrounding brain tissue.
 These tumours are classed as malignant and account for around half of all diagnosed brain tumours.

 Low grade (1 and 2) tumours are slow-growing and do not spread beyond the part of the brain in which they started.
 These tumours are classed as benign.
 Unlike benign tumours in other parts of the body, benign brain tumours can be life-threatening.

 There are more than 130 different types of brain tumour, most of which are very rare.
 They are usually named after the type of cell from which they develop and/or the area of the brain in which they are growing.

 Most commonly, brain tumours develop from the glial cells that support the nerve cells of the brain.
 A tumour of glial cells is called a glioma.

 The most common type of glioma is glioblastoma (also called glioblastoma multiforme, GBM).
-Glioblastoma is the most common malignant primary brain tumour, accounting for almost a quarter of all brain tumour diagnoses.
+Glioblastoma is the most common malignant primary brain tumour, accounting for more than one in five brain tumour diagnoses.
 It is also one of the most aggressive tumours.
 It has a devastating impact – there is no cure and most patients die within one year of diagnosis.

 Every year in the UK, around 11,500 people are diagnosed with a brain tumour.